lborruto/lborruto.github.io/_posts/2024-11-26-terraform.md

 By implementing Terraform across these key areas, we achieved a harmonized and automated infrastructure management system.
 The benefits extended beyond automation, fostering a culture of collaboration, security, and continuous improvement.

 ### **Key Benefits:**
-- **📜 Infrastructure as Code:** Enabled version control, peer reviews, and collaborative enhancements to our infrastructure.
+- **Infrastructure as Code:** Enabled version control, peer reviews, and collaborative enhancements to our infrastructure.
-- **🔁 Reusability:** Developed reusable modules that accelerated deployments and ensured best practices.
+- **Reusability:** Developed reusable modules that accelerated deployments and ensured best practices.
-- **📈 Scalability:** Facilitated seamless infrastructure expansion to meet growing business demands.
+- **Scalability:** Facilitated seamless infrastructure expansion to meet growing business demands.
-- **🔒 Security:** Integrated security best practices, ensuring robust protection against threats.
+- **Security:** Integrated security best practices, ensuring robust protection against threats.

 ---